JordanSpencerWu/old-website/_posts/book/2020/2020-01-21-turning-pro.md

 categories: [book]
 class: 85
 date: 2020-01-21 10:00:00
-description: Turning pro is free and it's a choice we all have.
+description: Turning pro is free and it's a choice we all have!
 hidden: true
 img-path: /assets/images/books/turning-pro.jpg
 layout: book